sammyd/iOS8-day-by-day-book/manuscript/about-this-book.md

 # About this book

-__iOS8: Day-by-Day__ is a book born out of a collection of articles posted on a blog at [shinobicontrols.com/iOS8DayByDay](http://shinobicontrols.com/iOS8DayByDay).
+__iOS8: Day-by-Day__ is a book born out of a collection of articles posted on the ShinobiControls blog at [shinobicontrols.com/iOS8DayByDay](http://shinobicontrols.com/iOS8DayByDay).
 As such, each chapter is entirely self-contained, and can be read completely independently.
 It is not aimed at people who are new to iOS or programming.
 There are